-His research specializes on the history and philosophy of life science from the early modern period to contemporary molecular biology.
-He was the primary conference organizer, editor, and contributor to Controlling Our Destinies: Historical, Philosophical, Ethical and Theological Perspectives On the Human Genome Project (2000), and was the primary author of Creating a Physical Biology: The Three-Man Paper and Early Molecular Biology (2011) published by the University of Chicago Press.
+His research focuses on the history and philosophy of life science from the early modern period to contemporary molecular biology.
+He was the primary conference organizer, editor, and contributor to Controlling Our Destinies: Historical, Philosophical, Ethical and Theological Implications of the Human Genome Project (2002) and has in press with the University of Chicago the co-authored Creating a Physical Biology: The Three-Man Paper and Early Molecular Biology (2012).
 His current project is a multi-year study, funded by the National Science Foundation, on the conception of life in modern biophysics and its implication for bioethical questions.
-He is actively involved in the University of Notre Dame Initiative on Adult Stem Cell Research and Ethics (http://adultstemcell.nd.edu/), an interdisciplinary working group devoted to advancing ethically sound stem cell research, and was co-director of the 2011 Inaugural Summer Workshop on Adult and Non-embryonic Stem Cell Research.
-He was a participant in The First International Vatican Adult Stem Cell Conference in November of 2011.
+He is actively involved in the Notre Dame Initiative for Adult and Alternative Stem Cell Research (www.adultstemcell.nd.edu), an interdisciplinary working group devoted to advancing ethically sound stem cell research and was co-director of the 2011 Inaugural Summer Workshop on Adult and Non-Embryonic Stem Cell Research.